adammast/weather-dashboard/README.md

 - `github.com/joho/godotenv`: For loading API keys from a .env file.
 - `sort`: For sorting forecast data correctly.
 - `time`: For handling and formatting date/time values.
+- `log`: For handling logging to a file and to the console.

 ## License